Elementary Program

 ● Separation of students who do not perform well together

-Students receive regular feedback on their work from guides through work conferencing and planning.
+• Students receive regular feedback on their work from guides through work conferencing and planning.
 Students receive narrative assessments to support their progress and goal setting at the end of each semester.
 Parents should contact guides directly to inquire about the progress of their children through the learning plan and process.
-Official Elementary progress reports are mailed home in February and in June along with a FastBridge Parent Report.
+Official Elementary progress reports are mailed home in February and in June.
+Fastbridge reading and math benchmarking reports will be shared with caregivers at conferences.

-Upper Elementary students go on a key experience trip to Camp Widjiwagan every fall.
-For more information about GRS Key Experiences (click here - need link).
+• Upper Elementary students go on a key experience trip to Camp Widjiwagan every fall.
+For more information about GRS Key Experiences (click here).